mdeguzis/SteamOS-Tools/README.md

 ### Adding the SteamOS-Tools Repository

 The below commands will fetch and install the GPG keyring for Librgeek, and install the desired repository configuration.
-The base option (--default, assumed) does include Debian repositories, the Debian backports repository, and package pinning to avoid conflicts.
+The base option (--default, assumed) does include Debian repositories, and package pinning to avoid conflicts.
 The remove optoion below will erase all libregeek repository configurations.
-For more see the releant [wiki entry](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Desktop-Software)
+For more see the releant [wiki entry](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Desktop-Software).

 ```
 ./configure-repos.sh [--default|--repair|--enable-testing|--remove-testing|remove]